Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 Risks of Owner Financing

-As with any financial agreement, there are risks associated with owner financing.
+As with any financial agreement, there are risks associated with a seller financing arrangement.
 For the first owner financed home buyer, with a new owner financing note, there is the risk of defaulting on the loan, which can result in the loss of the property.
 Additionally, higher interest rates may be associated with owner financing and closing costs, as the owner is taking on a greater risk than a traditional lending institution.

 For the seller, there is the risk of default by the buyer, which can result in a lengthy and expensive legal process to regain ownership of the property.
 Additionally, if the first buyer defaults on insurance payments or does not properly maintain the property, the property’s value could decrease over time.